-Make This Easy To Digest… Please
+Make This Easy To Digest…ion

 If you think digestion is just about what happens in your stomach, think again!
 Digestion is like a well-coordinated team, with multiple organs and processes working in sync.
 Every part of the digestive system plays a vital role, from that first bite of food to the final absorption of nutrients.
 And when one part is off, the whole system can feel it.
-Let’s break down how your digestive system works, and how you can support it with simple, easy-to-understand tips.
+Let’s break down how your digestive system works, and how you can support it with simple tips.

 Your Digestion Dream Team: How Your Gut Plays the Game of Digestion

-The Key Phases and Players of the Digestion Game
+The Key Players of the Digestion Game

-Pre-Game: The Cephalic Phase
+Pre-Game: Cephalic Phase

 Every great game starts with preparation, and digestion is no different.
-The cephalic phase is the warm-up — when you see, smell, or even think about food, your brain sends signals to your digestive system to get ready.
+The cephalic phase is the warm-up.
+When you see, smell, or even think about food, your brain sends signals to your digestive system to get ready.

-During the pre-game:
+During pre-game:

 • Mouth: Your saliva flows as you chew, loaded with enzymes that break down food before it even hits your stomach.